syberkitten/performance-as3/README.md

 This library is intended to be used in tandem with the (reintroduced) domainMemory opcodes in the upcoming runtime release.

-Depending on platform, function and number of elements, a speed-up of 2-10x can be achieved as compared to native Flash Player math with `Vector.<Number>`.
+Depending on platform, function and number of elements, a speed-up of 2-10x can be achieved as compared to native AVM2 math with `Vector.<Number>`.

 ## Features and roadmap